dalgard/meteor-viewmodel/README.md

 ### ViewModel.prototype

-ViewModel can be used in a more programmatical way, but below are the methods that are recommended for use inside properties, autoruns etc. when using a declarative approach.
+ViewModel can be used in a more programmatical way, but below are the methods that are recommended for use inside computed properties, autoruns etc. when sticking to a more declarative approach.

 *Templates:*